Senior Scam Prevention & Fraud Resources in Washington

 • Tacoma (approx. 220,000 people)

-Washington’s tech-savvy reputation can ironically increase risk, as digital scams blend realism with sophistication.
+Washington’s tech-savvy reputation can ironically increase risk — and the 2025 data shows it.
+Washington seniors lost $180 million to fraud, up 68% from 2024.
+Investment scams led at $78 million (+75%), while government impersonation surged 166% to $16 million.
 Seniors must be empowered with prevention knowledge and direct access to trusted local support.

 Loss by Crime Type